MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/dev-reference/xpp-statements-loops.md

     **********/
     }

-#### Using the error method to write exception information to the Infolog
+### error method to write exception information to the Infolog

-The following code example uses the **error** method to write exception information to the Infolog.
+This code example uses the **error** method to write exception information to the Infolog.

     // This example shows that the use of the Global::error method
     // is a reliable way to display exceptions in the Infolog.